Norris Coleman

-Norris James Coleman (born September 27, 1961) is an American retired professional basketball player who was selected by the Los Angeles Clippers in the second round (38th pick overall) of the 1987 NBA draft.
+Norris James Coleman (born September 27, 1961) is an American former professional basketball player who was selected by the Los Angeles Clippers in the second round (38th pick overall) of the 1987 NBA draft.
 A 6'8" forward from Kansas State University, Coleman played in only one National Basketball Association (NBA) season.

 Coleman played for the Clippers during the 1987–88 season, appearing in 29 games and scoring a total of 153 points.
 Following his one season in the NBA, Coleman had a lengthy and successful career in foreign professional basketball leagues, principally in Israel.
 He played with Hapoel Jerusalem during the 1992–93, 1993–94, and 1995–96 seasons, and with Maccabi Tel Aviv during the 1994–95 season.
 He was the 1994 Israeli Basketball Premier League MVP.
 Coleman continued to play in Israel in numerous teams until his retirement in 2001, with Hapoel Tel Aviv in the second league, at the age of 40.